SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/07-Unit-Testing/EN/Java-OOP-Advanced-Unit-Testing-39-40-41-42-43-problem-and-solution-fake-axe-and-dummy-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 # Description
-Test if hero gains XP when a target dies.
+Test if the hero gains XP when a target dies.

 To do this, you need to:
 - Make the `Hero` class testable (use dependency injection)
 - Introduce interfaces for `Axe` and `Dummy`:
-  - Interface Weapon
+  - Interface: Weapon
-  - Interface Target
+  - Interface: Target

 Create а fake `Weapon` and а fake `Dummy` for the test.